MahmoudMansour27/Linear_regression-Std-Per-hours/README.md

-# Linear_regression-Std-Per-hours
+# Linear_regression-Std-Perc-hours
-Predict the percentage of an student based on the no. of study hours.
+Predict the percentage of a student based on the number of study hours.